 There is a dedicated car park at the end of the road which can accommodate at least 30 vehicles.
 After parking our car, we walked the roughly 5-minute scenic rainforest walk to the entrance of Newdegate Cave.

 This is incredibly beautiful, with towering old-growth eucalypts and lush, temperate rainforest surrounds.
-The track is boardwalked the entire way and features a bridge crossing a gentle stream below.
+The track is a boardwalk the entire way and features a bridge crossing a gentle stream below.

 RELATED POST: Guide to Visiting the Remarkable Cave in Tasmania